 There are many services that connect inventors with patent service companies for a fee.
 These may be helpful if you need extra guidance.

-Anyone who invents a new, non-obvious and useful process, machine, article of manufacture, composition of matter or an improvement of any of these items can apply for a patent.
+Anyone who invents a new, non-obvious and useful process, machine, article of manufacture, composition of matter or improvement of any of these items can apply for a patent.

-People who have invented a design
+When you have invented a design

 Anyone who invents an ornamental design that is nonfunctional, new and non-obvious can apply for a patent.

-People who have produced plants
+When you have produced plants